Mambattiyan: Soundtrack

+The soundtrack was composed by Thaman and was released live on Sun Music's channel on 23 November 2011.
+Actor Silambarasan recorded a song for the film, with the making of the song video being used for promotional purposes.
+The songs "Chinna Ponnu" and "Kaattuvazhi" were reused from Malaiyoor Mambattiyan.

-Release
+Release and reception

-The film opened in December 2011 to above average reviews from film critics.
+The film opened in December 2011.
 Malathi Rangarajan of The Hindu claimed that "Thyagarajan has developed and executed a screenplay without gaffes, which gallops at commendable speed.
 Eschewing frills, he holds the viewer's attention throughout".
 In her review, she also added "in action, comedy, sadness and sedateness, Prashanth always makes a mark" and that "Mambattiyaan should be a milestone in Prashanth's career".
 The New Indian Express also gave the film a positive review, noting "For, makers while replicating the content, invariably fail to capture the soul of the original.
 But, Thiagarajan has managed to recapture the essence of his earlier work, even while giving the rustic saga a more contemporary feel.
 The screenplay is taut, the director rarely losing his grip on his narration."
 A reviewer from Sify.com noted the film "is a bit dated, though it moves at a rapid pace" and that it "is not engaging like the original".
-Another critic from Sify also noted "It is predictable, tame, outdated and slow.
+A critic from IANS noted "It is predictable, tame, outdated and slow.
 No single scene could be cited as well conceived or well made.
 Full of cliches".
-A critic from Behindwoods.com noted "Mambattiyan could have been so much better if the period setting was maintained in the 80s or if the characters were moulded to suit current times".

 The film took a good opening at the box office, but petered out to do average business commercially and due to its big budget, failed to recover costs.